 A Very Easy Homemade Rustic Bread Recipe

-I love making rustic bread at home.
+I love making rustic bread at home but I also love using a recipe that is easy to make.
 The smell of freshly baked rustic bread in the house just makes the home feel more comforting and warm.
-I think that home baked fresh rustic bread always tastes better and this rustic bread recipe is no exception.
+I think that home baked fresh rustic bread always tastes better and this beginner rustic bread recipe is no exception.
 The taste of warm, freshly baked bread just out of the oven covered with golden Irish butter that just melts is heaven on a plate.

-This is a great rustic bread recipe for people like myself who often don’t have the time to bake fresh bread.
+This is an easy bread recipe for people like myself who often don’t have the time to bake fresh bread from scratch.
 Spending time kneading the dough, allowing it to prove then knocking it back, shaping it and getting a second prove.
-This no need to knead Irish rustic bread recipe cuts out all that effort while still giving you a extremely tasty loaf of bread.
+This no knead recipe cuts out all that effort while still giving you a extremely tasty loaf of bread.

 I hope you try this bread out and see how easy it is to make really good bread with very little effort.
 Make sure you look up my other recipe and tips on my blog page.